-Responsibility/Partnerships Manager, Economic Development Priority & Timing High priority, to commence in the short-term ResourcesNo additional resources required --- --- --
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development High priority, to commence in the short- No additional resources required term

 Strategy 5.
 Develop and maintain regular points of contact for Mayor and Council and the business community.

 There are a number of already established points of contact between the Mayor and Council and the business community.
 Examples include representation on the Board of the North Vancouver Chamber of Commerce, the Waterfront Industrial Noise Control Committee and the North Shore 2010 Leadership Committee.